armsd/aRMSD/README.md

 or run the file in a Python shell (optional use of [Cython] (http://cython.org/) can be requested with the additional arguments).
 This will create a single executable file in the armsd folder and should work for all operating systems.
 Temporary files will be created during this process (compilation will take around 25 min) and deleted after the process is finished.
 To use the program

 # Documentation and Tutorial
 Will be added in the near future.
+For now: start the program, follow the instructions and use the two files provided in the example folder.

 # License
 This package and its documentation are released under the [MIT License] (./LICENSE)